How to Create a Web Page with HTML5 and CSS

 The exact order of placing entries in your style sheet isn't critical except for the first and second blocks.

-You should try to keep it organized by placing division definitions with division definitions and text definitions with text definitions.
+You should try to keep it organized by placing container definitions with container definitions and text definitions with text definitions.
+Or learn to use the newer nesting technique demonstrated in our Flexbox Tutor.

 We'll show you a practical order for placement as we go along.